malramsay64/phd-thesis/04_Machine_Learning/introduction.md

-Unsupervised algorithms in machine learning, also known as clustering algorithms, they take a dataset and are divide it into subsets (or clusters) where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016] Rather than being able to identify liquid or crystal structure like supervised learning, unsupervised learning can identify there are two distinct types of structure present and the elements which belong to each.
+Unsupervised algorithms in machine learning, also known as clustering algorithms, take a dataset and are divide it into clusters, where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016] Rather than being able to identify liquid or crystal structure like supervised learning, unsupervised learning can identify there are two distinct types of structure present and the structures which belong to each.
-The term clustering will be used to refer to Unsupervised learning throughout the rest of this thesis.
+The term clustering will be used over unsupervised learning throughout the rest of this thesis.

 Within the field of Chemistry,